The Best Mattress For Back Pain Isn’t What You’d Expect

 Chiropractors tend to prefer a chiropractic, or cervical, pillow when sleeping on your back.
 These pillows have an indentation in the middle, so that your neck is supported but your head is not lifted at an unnatural angle.
 At Oviedo Chiropractic, I recommend a memory foam pillow with a water core that conforms to any sleeping position.

-Are you a side sleeper?
-You’ll need a thicker, firmer pillow to keep your head and neck in line with your back.
+Side sleepers should look for a thicker, firmer pillow to keep the head and neck in line with the back.
 (If using the water core pillow, simply fill it with more water.)
 Your pillow should be tall enough to accommodate the width of one shoulder.
-You may also benefit from having a pillow between your knees
+You may also benefit from having a pillow between your knees.

 Stomach sleepers do not need as much support, so they should use a very thin, flat pillow (or no pillow at all).